 where $\mathcal{M}$ is a connected Riemannian manifold, $f:\mathcal{M} \rightarrow \mathbb{R}$ and $g:\mathcal{M} \rightarrow \mathbb{Y}$ are continuously differentiable functions, $\mathbb{Y}$ is a Euclidean space equipped with a scalar product $\langle\cdot, \cdot\rangle$ and its induced norm $\|\cdot\|$, $\theta : \mathbb{Y}\rightarrow (-\infty, \infty]$ is a proper closed convex function.
 If $\theta$ is an indicator function of a closed convex set, then (\ref{eq:problem-mani}) is a constrained manifold optimization problem.
-Applications of (\ref{eq:problem-mani}) arise in various scenarios such as principal component analysis problems \cite{ZHT06}, low-rank matrix completion problems \cite{CA16}, orthogonal dictionary learning problems \cite{SWW12,DH14} and compressed modes problems \cite{OLCO13}.
-One may refer to \cite{AH19,HLWY20} for more details.
+Applications of (\ref{eq:problem-mani}) arise in various scenarios such as principal component analysis problems \cite{ZHT06}, low-rank matrix completion problems \cite{CA16}, orthogonal dictionary learning problems \cite{DH14,SWW12}, and compressed modes problems \cite{OLCO13}.
+We refer readers to \cite{AH19,HLWY20} for further details.

-Different algorithms have been designed for solving the manifold nonsmooth optimization problem (\ref{eq:problem-mani}), such as subgradient methods \cite{FO98,GH16}, proximal gradient methods \cite{CMMZ20,HW19,HW22}, alternating direction methods of multipliers \cite{KGB16,LO14} and proximal point methods (PPA) \cite{CDMS21,FO02}.
-More recently, the augmented Lagrangian method (ALM) has also been extended to solve the nonsmooth manifold optimization in \cite{DP19,ZBDZ21}, further enriching the algorithmic landscape.
+Various algorithms have been developed to solve the manifold nonsmooth optimization problem \eqref{eq:problem-mani}, including subgradient methods \cite{FO98,GH16}, proximal gradient methods \cite{CMMZ20,HW22,HW19}, alternating direction methods of multipliers \cite{KGB16,LO14}, and proximal point algorithm (PPA) \cite{CDMS21,FO02}.
+More recently, the augmented Lagrangian method {(ALM)} has been extended to nonsmooth manifold optimization in \cite{DP19,ZBDZ21}, further enriching the algorithmic landscape.
 In contrast with these advances on the computational side, the underlying theory remains relatively underdeveloped.
 In particular, fundamental aspects such as perturbation analysis have yet to be systematically explored for nonsmooth manifold problems, even though they are essential for understanding solution stability and for proving rigorous convergence guarantees.